microsoft/microsoft-performance-toolkit-sdk/samples/readme.md

 - TContext: The type used to package contextual data for an event for this Extensible Data Source.
 - TKey: The type used to identify events for distribution to Source Data Cookers.

 IKeyedDataType<TKey> inherits from IComparable<TKey> and has one additional method: TKey GetKey().
-This is used to determine if an event should be distributed to a Source Data Cooker.
+The framework uses the key to determine if an event should be distributed to a Source Data Cooker.

-To parse a data source

-To create a data source with extensibility support, perform the following:

-1) Create a public class that implements abstract class CustomDataSourceBase.
-2) Create a public class that implements abstract class
+The framework will call ProcessSource on the parser, passing in an ISourceDataProcessor<T, TContext, TKey> parameter.
+For each event the parser produces, it will call ISourceDataProcessor<T, TContext, TKey>.ProcessDataElement, passing in the event and event context (and a cancellation token).
+This event will be distributed to Source Data Cookers as appropriate.

+### Custom Data Processor

+As with the Simple Data Source, this will need a Data Processor.
+Rather than implementing the base class CustomDataProcessorBase directly, this will implement CustomDataProcessorBaseWithSourceParser<T, TContext, TKey>.